Getting Started with b

 Configuration

-file defines your project's tool requirements:
+The .bin/b.yaml file defines your project's tool and env requirements:

 binaries: